fourhu/pulsar-admin-openapi-go/docs/PersistentTopicApi.md

 > map[string]interface{} Terminate(ctx, tenant, namespace, topic).Authoritative(authoritative).Execute()

-Terminate a persistent topic.
+Terminate a topic.
 A topic that is terminated will not accept any more messages to be published and will let consumer to drain existing messages in backlog

 ### Example